Illustrative scenario

 Parent portal

-74% of parent families activated portal accounts within six weeks of go-live.
+The scenario sees strong parent-portal uptake among families in the weeks after go-live.
 By the end of the first term, the school had moved attendance notifications, grade reports, and fee statements to the portal.
-Routine inbound calls to the school office measurably declined.
+Routine inbound calls to the school office declined.

 Key Takeaways